Transition from Drug and Alcohol Rehab

 A Good Job

-1. Either yourself or with your aftercare counselor, go over your resources for employment.
+1. Either yourself or with your drug and alcohol rehab aftercare counselor, go over your resources for employment.
 List out your family, friends (not the drug-user ones), contacts, and any other ideas you have for employment.
 Even a former employer who may be impressed with your newfound sobriety could be a resource.

 2. In conjunction with this list, write down your experience, education, training, and skills.